boliveirageo/pybde/README.md

 can be found at https://painelmunicipal.imb.go.gov.br/ by entering variable code, IBGE code or location IMB code.

 Install from github: pip install git+https://github.com/boliveirageo/pybde.git.
+Before installing via github, you need to install git and the python modules setuptools and setuptools-gui

  Usage: